Sketch (streamer): 2024–present: TikTok viral and collaborations

 On April 24, 2024, the Houston Texans revealed on Twitter that Cox would announce one of their 2024 NFL draft picks.
 Later, on April 27, 2024, Cox announced the Houston Texans fourth-round pick, as the Texans selected Ohio State's Cade Stover with pick No. 123.

 In May 2024, Cox participated in the AT&T Annihilator Cup, a livestreamed gaming tournament hosted by AT&T. In June 2024, Cox appeared alongside other streamers in the official trailer for Fortnite Reload, a new game mode for Fortnite.
 In July 2024, Cox was featured in an advertisement video promoting Sidemen's Best Cereal.
 On July 13, he appeared in a MrBeast video titled "50 YouTubers Fight for $1,000,000".

 In November 2024, he was ranked 14th by Complex Networks in its list of "The 25 Best Streamers Right Now".
 Later that month, he was ranked fifth by Dexerto on its list of "The 10 best Streamers of 2024".

 In December 2024, he won Best Sports Streamer at the 2024 Streamer Awards and was also nominated for Best Breakout Streamer.

+Cox has been involved in various golf content online and participated in the inaugural Internet Invitational organized by Barstool Sports.